 Employees have caps placed on their incomes–their salaries, which, no matter how much they work at their jobs, remain the same week in and week out.
 Not so with EDI consultants, who set their own hourly or per-project rates and then take on as much work and as many clients as they can handle.

-And the demand for EDI talent is only going to grow in coming years.
-The forecasted value of health-care EDI alone by 2030 is more than $9 billion, according to Grand View Research, a market analysis company.
+The demand for EDI talent is only going to grow in the coming years.
+The forecasted value of healthcare EDI alone by 2030 is more than $9 billion, according to Grand View Research, a market analysis company.
 Because it is far more cost-effective for organizations to hire outside consultants than full-time employees, when you become an EDI consultant you can expect to benefit from this and related EDI growth.

 How to Switch to EDI Consulting